Deir al-Qamar: General aspect

 The village retains a remarkable picturesque appearance with typical stone houses with red tile roofs.
 In 1945 it was placed under monument protection.

 In 1943 the Lebanese president Bechara Al Khoury declared Deir al-Qamar the summer palace for the Lebanese Presidents.

 One of the mayors was Georges Dib Nehme who also represented the region at the Parliament.

 Demographics

+Maronite Catholic president Camille Chamoun was born in Deir al-Qamar.

 In 2014, Christians made up 98.05% of registered voters in Deir al-Qamar.
 73.39% of the voters were Maronite Catholics and 15.80% were Greek Catholics.

 Religious sites

 Fakhreddine Mosque, built by Fakhr-ad-Din in 1493 and restored in the 16th century by the namesake emir, it is the oldest mosque in Mount Lebanon.

 One of the important mosques in Deir al-Qamar is Fakhreddine Mosque and its goes back to 15th century.
 Built in 1493 by the Ma'nid emir Fakhr al-Din I and restored in the sixteenth century, it is the oldest mosque in Mount Lebanon.

 One of the most important historical and religious site in Deir al-Qamar is Our Lady of the Hill known as Saydet El Talle.
 This Maronite church goes back to the 15th century.